 5.1.5 Antenna ports quasi-colocation

 The UE can be configured up to M TCI-States by higher layer signalling to decode PDSCH according to a detected PDCCH with DCI intended for the UE and the given serving cell where M depends on the UE capability.
 Each configured TCI state includes one RS set TCI-RS-SetConfig.
 Each TCI-RS-SetConfig contains parameters for configuring quasi co-location relationship between the reference signals in the RS set and the DM-RS port group of the PDSCH.
-The RS set contains a reference to either one or two DL RSs and an associated quasi co-location type (QCL-Type) for each one configured by the higher layer parameter QCL-Type.
-For the case of two DL RSs, the QCL types shall not be the same, regardless of whether the references are to the same DL RS or different DL RSs.
+The RS set contains a reference to either one or two DL RSs and an associated quasi co-location type ( QCL type) for each one configured by the higher layer parameter QCL-Type.
+For the case of two DL RSs, the QCL types shall not contain any common item , regardless of whether the references are to the same DL RS or different DL RSs.
 The quasi co-location types indicated to the UE are based on the higher layer parameter QCL-Type and may take one or a combination of the following types:

 - QCL-TypeA: {Doppler shift, Doppler spread, average delay, delay spread}